 How nice it would be to try some other flavors or blends of coffees instead of their House Blends.
 Of course, other preparation methods and customer education would be essential, but that's what they are doing anyway.
 But at least I can make decent coffee from Starbucks beans at home.

-How to Make Coffee Using the Starbucks Personal Drip Coffee System A few months ago, I featured a cup of coffee made with this Personal Drip Coffee Filter from Starbucks Japan.
+Starbucks Personal Drip Coffee System: How to Make Coffee!
+A few months ago, I featured a cup of coffee made with this Personal Drip Coffee Filter from Starbucks Japan.
 Starbucks USA doesn’t feature the product on their website, but you never know.
-Compared to the Via system, the little sachets of instant coffee, they are more… Read More »
+Compared to the Via system, the little sachets of instant coffee, they are more expensive at… Read More »